Substitution or Complement? Uncovering the Interplay between Ride-hailing Services and Public Transit: Conclusions

 Leveraging a dataset comprising over 16 million TNC trips collected in Shanghai in September 2022, the research employed a data-driven framework to identify the relationship between TNCs and PT.
 In addition to the unique dataset in terms of its size, coverage, and timing, our work distinguishes itself from previous research by incorporating a few modeling innovations, such as the use of location labels instead of spatial coordinate matching to identify complementary trips, which improves classification accuracy.
 Novel machine learning models are employed to capture complex nonlinear effects of various spatial factors on TNC-PT dynamics.
 By applying these models to the ratios of complementary and substitutive trips, rather than their absolute volumes, our approach effectively isolates the primary drivers that shape TNCs' functional role relative to public transit.
 Leveraging the unique strengths of both our dataset and analytical framework, this study yields critical insights that revise the current understanding of TNC-PT interactions while uncovering previously undocumented findings.

-First and foremost, we find that the overall percentages of complementary and substitutive TNC trips are comparable (9.22\% vs. 9.06\%), which is markedly different from the findings reported in previous studies \citep{kongHowDoesRidesourcing2020, meredith-karamRelationshipRidehailingPublic2021, liuInvestigatingRelationshipsRidesourcing2025}.
-Our finding suggests a fundamental shift in the TNC-PT dynamics from pre-mature to mature ride-hailing markets in China—a shift that could signal the future for other markets as they grapple with global economic pressures and increasing motorization.
+First and foremost, this study identifies a significant increase in the complementary role (9.22\%) of TNCs and a relative decrease in their substitutive role (9.06\%) compared to early-stage markets \citep{kongHowDoesRidesourcing2020, meredith-karamRelationshipRidehailingPublic2021, liuInvestigatingRelationshipsRidesourcing2025}.
+While the specific substitutive ratio is subject to classification thresholds, our sensitivity analysis indicates that even under very loose threshold settings, the substitutive ratio rises to at most 22.12\%, ensuring that this main conclusion remains robust.
 Temporally, travelers often choose TNC for the first-mile connection during morning rush hours only, whereas the last-mile TNC trips exhibit two peak periods, consistent with the daily commute pattern.
 On the other hand, substitutive ratios were high throughout the day, reaching their peak in the evening.
 Spatially, complementary ratios are lower in the urban core and higher in suburban areas, while substitutive ratios show an opposite trend.
 Furthermore, powered by CatBoost modeling and analyses using SHAP values and PDPs, we identify the nonlinear effects of several key explanatory variables on TNC-PT relationships, such as the distance to the nearest metro stations and bus stop density.
 For example, the contributions to the first- or last-mile complementary ratios by the distance to the nearest \textit{single-line metro station} show an inverted U-shape pattern (while the contributions by the distance to the nearest \textit{multi-line metro hub} are clearly different); see \secref{sec: Partial dependence plot} for the details.